Badly decomposed body found in trash-filled apartment of Brooklyn hoarders

 “Floor to ceiling, classic hoarder situation,” a police source said.
 “Feces, all sorts of debris.
 He was found on a pile of garbage.”

-The victim’s 72-year-old wife was taken to a hospital for psychiatric observation.
-She told cops she had planned to wait a year before notifying authorities her husband had died, the source said.
+His 72-year-old wife was taken to a hospital for psychiatric observation.
+She told police she had planned to wait a year before notifying authorities her husband had died, the source said.